 - Catherine Collins: Researching connections in Shark Bay dolphins (Fri 5th)

 For up-and-coming science writers, check out the top tips from our panel of experts.

 Thanks to everyone for promoting this series via social media over the past month.
 Don’t forget to check back each day from 9.30am for a new article!

 Click on the following logo (featured at the end of each article) to see all posts in this series:

 Series Logo: Photo by moi.
-‘Hand emerging from sand on a freezing cold day’ modelled beautifully by my husband, David.
+‘Hand emerging from sand on a freezing cold day’ modeled beautifully by my husband, David.